Skip to content

 - rebase

-run: yarn commitlint --edit "$1"
+run: pnpm commitlint --edit "$1"

 A commit-msg hook is automatically setup that enforces commit message stands with commitlint.